A few years ago, I took this photo in the Qantas terminal at Sydney domestic airport, showing big advertising banners for GoToMeeting:

 The challenge for many businesses is they get too far removed from their customers and their customers’ problems.
 You might start with a strong customer focus and be really clear about how you solve their problems.
 But over time, as the business grows and needs to support itself, that obsession fades, as other “essential” work takes its place.
 In fact, you often spend more and more time solving other people’s problems: the local council, the ATO, other government agencies, staff members, suppliers, shareholders, media, and community groups.

 This is especially important now.
-The coronavirus pandemic has disrupted so much of our lives, and that means businesses and customers are re-evaluating everything.
+COVID-19 has disrupted so much of our lives, and that means businesses and customers are re-evaluating everything.

 Customers are changing in many ways – for example, online ordering, reducing expenses, supporting local businesses, working from home, using online services (such as telehealth), and so on.